 Let’s look each decision.

-With abortion, a woman decides that the timing isn’t right for parenting, she may see that bringing a child into the world would interfere with her education and career goals, so an abortion would be best for her.
+With abortion, a woman decides that the timing isn’t right for parenting, she may see that bringing a child into the world would interfere with her education and career goals, so an abortion would

 When a woman chooses adoption, the thought processes are the same as the women who chooses adoption and single parenting, however she can’t see herself raising a child by herself, or maybe doesn’t have the proper support system to raise her child in a way that she sees fit.
 It could even be her family who feels that placing her baby (‘placing’ is the proper term for adoption, not ‘giving away’) would be better for the woman, rather than raising her child.